sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 }
 ```

 Nothing fancy here - just greeting the world and letting everyone know we're on an optimization mission today!
-That `flush()` call makes sure our message appears immediately in container logs.

 Let's check the actual size of our compiled app: